Invariant algebras of matrices and symmetric polynomials of partitions: Introduction

-Thus, the isomorphism problem for semisimple, invariant matrix algebras over an algebraically closed field can be read off from the numerical values of the elementary symmetric polynomials evaluated at the corresponding partitions (see Section \ref{semirings} for more details).
+Thus the isomorphism problem for semisimple, invariant matrix algebras over an algebraically closed field can be read off from the numerical values of the elementary symmetric polynomials evaluated at the corresponding partitions (see Section \ref{semirings} for more details).

 This article is outlined as follows.
-Section \ref{sect2} is devoted to some basic facts on invariant matrix algebras, while Section \ref{sect3} presents a proof of the main result.
-As a preparation for the proof, we introduce a polynomial equivalence relation and triangular divisor matrices of partitions.
-We then study combinatorial aspects of the polynomial equivalence relation based on elementary symmetric polynomials.
-All of these contribute to the proof of Theorem \ref{iso-m}.
-At the end of this section, we formulate a few questions suggested by the main result.
+Section \ref{sect2} is devoted to some basic facts on invariant algebras of matrices, while Section \ref{sect3} provides a proof of Theorem \ref{thm1.1}.
+Section 4 contributes to showing Theorem \ref{iso-m}.
+During the course of the proof, we introduce a so-called polynomial equivalence relation and triangular divisor matrices of partitions based on elementary symmetric polynomials of partitions.
+Also, graphical calculations of the coefficients of partition polynomials are illustrated.
+At the end of this section, we formulate a few unsolved problems suggested by the main results.